stgreenb/webex-xml-nodejs/README.md

   });
 ```

-Copy the above two snipits of code into your favoriate development firendly editor (replacing the security context with your own) and run the file with node and you should get back a blob of xml like this (note you will get a raw output, I've done some formatting to the response to make it easier to read):
+Copy the above two snippets of code into your favorite development friendly editor (replacing the security context with your own) and run the file with node and you should get back a blob of xml like this (note you will get a raw output, I've done some formatting to the response to make it easier to read):

 ```
 <?xml version="1.0" encoding="UTF-8"?>